milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

   (route/not-found "Not Found"))
 ```

-if you check ```localhost:3000/custompage``` in the browser the same string will show up in the browser!!! yaaay!!!
+If you check ```localhost:3000/custompage``` in the browser the same string will show up in the browser!!!
+Yaaay!!!

-now we will generate super complex html structures in the code with the help of hiccup library
+Now we will generate super complex html structures in the code with the help of hiccup library.

-add the latest hiccup library to the project's dependencies in project.clj
+Add the latest hiccup library to the project's dependencies in project.clj.

 ```
 :dependencies [[org.clojure/clojure "1.10.0"]